 A former All-New England defender at Manchester CC, Goodale went on to an eight-year playing career with Northeast United in the Connecticut Soccer League and later organized trips to Europe for Coventry’s Northeast United and U-16 Premier teams.
 Three summers ago, he directed a trip to Denmark and Germany.

 Goodale holds an NSCAA Advanced National Diploma and a USSF “C” level license.

 From Eastern, Goodale holds a B.S.
 Degree in Education and an M.S.
 Degree in Educational Technology.

 Ken and Debbie Goodale reside in Coventry and have four children.
-Daughter, Hannah, is a tri-captain, fourth-year player and All-Little East Conference performer and LEC All-Academic qualifier for the Eastern soccer team.
+Daughter, Hannah, was a four-year player and All-Little East Conference performer and LEC All-Academic qualifier for the Eastern soccer team.

 Kaitlyn Kennedy returns to the staff of head coach Chris D’Ambrosio following a four-year Eastern career.

 The Burlington native appeared in 75 of a possible 81 matches at midfield between 2010 and 2013, starting 41 times and totaling 15 points on four goals and seven assists.

 After appearing in 20 of 22 matches as a freshman on a team which posted an unbeaten regular season and won the regional tournament, Kennedy moved into a starting role as a sophomore, when she started 17 matches and contributed a career-high seven points.